strategineer/personal-website/content/tabletop/fist/kaiju_ship.md

 - write motivations for NPCs
 - improve encounter table
-- remove notes from images so i can gradually reveal them.
 - add BOOTY to encounter table / or somewhere fixed.  they want caesar too

 Heavily based on https://fayveline.itch.io/the-red-folder